 This activity is provided for 6.75 contact hours under ANCC criteria.

-This summit is sponsored by the Nebraska Perinatal Quality Improvement Collaboration (NPQIC) through the resources of the UNMC College of Nursing Continuing Nursing Education and the UNMC Center for Continuing Education.
+This virtual summit is sponsored by the Nebraska Perinatal Quality Improvement Collaboration (NPQIC) through the resources of the UNMC College of Nursing Continuing Nursing Education and the UNMC Center for Continuing Education.